Sports Psychology and Performance Enhancement

 Dr Patrick J Cohn explains how you and your team may benefit from the application of sports psychology.

 Mental Game Coaching is that the segment of sports psychology that concentrates specifically on helping athletes break through the mental barriers that are keeping them from performing up to their peak potential.
 By focusing on the cognitive skills needed to be successful in any sporting competition, mental game coaching seeks to achieve the overall goal of performance improvement.

 Improve focus and deal with distractions

-Many athletes have the ability to concentrate, but often their focus is displaced on the wrong areas such as when a batter thinks; "I need to get a hit" while in the batter's box, which is a result-oriented focus.
-Much of my instruction on focus deals with helping athlete to stay focused on the present moment and let go of results.
+Many athletes can concentrate, but often their focus is displaced on the wrong areas such as when a batter thinks; "I need to get a hit" while in the batter's box, which is a result-oriented focus.
+Much of my instruction on focus deals with helping athlete stay focused on the present moment and let go of results.

 Grow confidence in athletes who have doubts

 Doubt is the opposite of confidence.
 If you maintain many doubts before or during your performance, this indicates low self-confidence or at least you are sabotaging what confidence you had at the start of the competition.
 Confidence is what I call a core mental game skill because of its importance and relationship to other mental skills.

 Develop coping skills to deal with setbacks and errors